jkaninda/goma-gateway/docs/index.md

 ## References

-We decided to publish this image as a simpler and more lightweight alternative because of the following requirements:
+We decided to publish this image as a simpler and more lightweight because of the following requirements:

 - The original image is based on `Alpine` and requires additional tools, making it heavy.
 - This image is written in Go.